Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Implementation Details

 \subsection{Baseline Configurations}

-\textbf{pyvine (parametric / TLL).} We use \texttt{rvinecopulib} \citep{nagler2024rvinecopulib} with default settings for both parametric family selection and transformation local-likelihood (TLL) estimation; vine structure is learned by Dißmann's algorithm with the default $|\tau|$ criterion.
+\textbf{pyvine (parametric / TLL).} We use \texttt{pyvinecopulib} 0.7.5, the Python interface to \texttt{vinecopulib}/\texttt{rvinecopulib} \citep{nagler2024rvinecopulib}, with default settings for both parametric family selection and transformation local-likelihood (TLL) estimation; learned regular-vine structure uses Dißmann's algorithm with the default $|\tau|$ criterion.

-\textbf{RealNVP flow.} We use a $10$-block RealNVP-style affine-coupling flow \citep{dinh2017realnvp} with hidden size $128$, trained with Adam at learning rate $5\times 10^{-4}$ for up to $200$ epochs with early stopping on held-out NLL.
-The flow operates in probit-transformed copula space with empirical PIT marginals.
+\textbf{RealNVP flow.} We use an $8$-block RealNVP-style affine-coupling flow \citep{dinh2017realnvp} with hidden size $128$, two hidden layers per coupling network, and probit-transformed copula inputs.
+It is trained with Adam at learning rate $10^{-3}$ for up to $25$ epochs, using a $10\%$ validation split and early stopping with patience $5$ on held-out NLL.

 \textbf{ACNet.} We use the authors' reference implementation \citep{ling2020deep} with default hyperparameters, trained from scratch per extracted vine edge on the same $64\times 64$ evaluation grid with $n=2000$ samples.
 Training is capped at $20{,}000$ steps with early stopping on held-out NLL.
 We report seed-averaged metrics across three completed seeds.